mongodb/docs-java-other/README.md

 (*Note: NOT the submodule in this repo*) and executing the appropriate `gradlew` command after checking out the correct tag.
 Ensure you installed the Java version specified in the `:bson:compileJava` task in your development environment prior to building.

+(*Note: Use the GitHub "release" that correspond to the version of the driver rather than a branch*)

 For example, to build the API docs for the 4.4 release of driver:

 ```sh